drdaemos/xc5-docs/en/what_is_new/what_is_new_in_5_3.md

   caching and developer DebugBar.
 It also utilizes the power of PHP 7 while PHP 5.4 becomes minimum version.
 Finally, it comes upgraded with Twig template engine so you'll need to convert old Flexy templates to new Twig ones.
-This articles overviews major changes in the software and required adaptations.
+This article overviews the major changes in the software and required adaptations.
 order: 100
 ---

+X-Cart 5.3 comes with significant performance and usability improvements, such as new built-in Crisp White skin, development mode decorator, improved widget caching and developer DebugBar.
+It also utilizes the power of PHP 7 while PHP 5.4 becomes minimum version.
+Finally, it comes upgraded with Twig template engine so you'll need to convert old Flexy templates to new Twig ones.
+This article overviews the major changes in the software and required adaptations.

 ## “Crisp White” Skin